 Heavy in the front.
 Zippers don't seem to last long.

 Offers front and back separate pockets for a large amount of storage.
-Unisex design makes this perfect for moms and dads.
+Unisex design makes this perfect for all parents.
 Comes with a changing pad.
-Available in grey or dark grey.
+Available in different shades of gray.
 Comfortable and practical.
 Water-resistant material.
-18 pockets for organization.
+17 pockets and 2 compartments for organization.

 A higher price point.
 A bit bulky.